DevilDevCruiser/GrafanaLabs/README.md

 - Fastest: The fastest execution time of all API calls.
 - Slowest: The slowest execution time of all API calls.
 - Average: The average execution time of all API calls.

+# How to run the app

+- Install Dependencies : npm install
+- Start the Development Server : npm start
+  This will open the application in your default browser at http://localhost:3000.